 What Skills Do You Gain from a Business Management Degree?

-These are some of the skills that students gain from a business management degree:
+Some of the skills that students gain from a business management degree are:

 What Jobs Can You Get with a Business Management Degree in South Africa?